 With that, I kissed her cheek and left without saying anything.
 I tried to think of something that I could have done differently or could do in the future to not have this happen again.
 I did send her flowers and a note telling her that I enjoyed the evening and wished it could be repeated.

 I decided to job hunt, but first I went to the financial advisor that the JAG officer recommended.
 S. Cressmore was a nice mid-30’s lady who insisted that I call her Sally.
 She looked over my bank balance and immediately told me the best (in her opinion) way to protect myself was to set up a trust fund.
 She explained that the trust could be configured so that it was safe from any lawsuits or judgments.
 It could also be set up so that if I were to marry and divorce my spouse would not be able to benefit from the trust.

-I decided that I was tired of cab rides, so before I contacted the law firm I would go with my dad car shopping.
-I have never been a sports car, or luxury car kind of guy.
-My first car was a Ford sedan with a six cylinder engine.
+I decided that I was tired of cab rides, so before I contacted the law firm I thought I would go with my Dad car shopping.
+I have never been a sports car or luxury car kind of guy.
+My first car was a Ford sedan with a six-cylinder engine.
 Great gas mileage, not a drag racer.

 Dad was all excited.
-Him being a GM (read Buick) guy he took me to all of the Chevy and Buick dealers in town.
-It was at about the fourth Chevy dealer that I saw what I wanted and at the price I was willing to pay.
-I ended up with a Ford Escape, 4 wheel drive, low miles and a killer sound system with a six CD changer and satellite radio.
+He is a GM (read Buick) guy he took me to all of the Chevy and Buick dealers in town.
+It was at about the fourth Chevy dealer that I saw what I wanted and near the price I was willing to pay.
+I ended up with a Ford Escape, 4 wheel drive, low miles, and a killer sound system with a six-CD changer and satellite radio.

 I asked for and got recommendations for three different real estate offices that she had past dealings with and trusted.
 She warned me away from a couple of others that did not live up to their promises.